Directions for Authors

 Visibility

-Völkerrechtsblog is committed to open, transparent and appreciative interaction within academia.
+Völkerrechtsblog is committed to open, transparent, and appreciative interaction within academia.
 In this spirit, Völkerrechtsblog strives to give visibility to supportive and collaborative work in the run-up to publication.
 We strongly encourage authors to acknowledge the contribution of any person to the research or drafting process (especially early-career researchers or student assistants) at the end of their blogpost.

 Comment Policy

 We very much welcome your engagement with posts via the comment function.
 To do so, write your text in the comment section and submit the comment.
 Please note that comments are not published instantly but are subject to a moderation procedure by the Editorial Team.
-We expect comments to engage with the arguments of the corresponding blog post and free of ad hominem remarks.
+We expect comments to engage with the arguments of the corresponding blog post, free of ad hominem remarks.
 We reserve the right to withhold the publication of abusive or defamatory comments or comments that constitute hate speech.
 These guidelines will also be applied to moderate discussions on our social media pages.

 Submit your Contribution